 This position is a front-line major gift ($25,000+) fundraising position responsible for identifying and developing a major gift pipeline to support the departments, programs and initiatives at Fairmont State University.
-The director of development is expected to devote 95% of work time to major gift fundraising activities, including travel, and 5% of work time to administrative responsibilities.
+The development officer is expected to devote 95% of work time to major gift fundraising activities, including travel, and 5% of work time to administrative responsibilities.
 The individual may also assist with alumni relations, stewardship, and annual giving activities from time to time, if assigned and approved.
 This position will work with the Foundation President and team to secure donations from donors and new prospects and promote a giving culture that will help ensure the Fairmont State Foundation’s (FSF) multi-year revenue targets are realized.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: